sfb1996/cookbook/meals/vegetarian_sheet_pan_gnocci.md

 - [ ] balsamic glaze
 - [ ] vegan parmesan *optional*

+> [!NOTE]
->[!tip] We prefer Green Goddess Dresing on top.
+> We prefer Green Goddess Dresing on top.
 You can also try vegan dill or tahini dip.

 # Instructions
 1. Preheat oven to 400F.